cjg/GVirtuS/README.md

 # Introducing GVirtuS
 GVirtuS is the general virtualization system developed in 2009 and firstly introduced in 2010 enabling a completely transparent layer among GPUs and VMs.
 GVirtuS has been chosen by the RAPID H2020 project as cornerstone for building the GPU Bridger.

+Contacts:
+Raffaele Montella
+raffaele.montella@uniparthenope.it
+Department of Science and Technologies
+University of Napoli Parthenope - Italy

 # Acknowledge
 This has been supported by the European Union Grant Agreement number 644312-RAPID--H2020-ICT-2014/H2020-ICT-2014-1 "Heterogeneous Secure Multi-level Remote Acceleration Service for Low-Power Integrated Systems and Devices" http://rapid-project.eu